randyhoffner/FSND-Proj-6/README.md

 # FSND-Proj-6
 ## Linux Server Configuration
 In this project, an Amazon Lightsail instance  is provisioned to run Apache  2 on Linux.
-The server is secured; login via private key is facilitated; PostgreSQL and other required software is installed and configured; and the server is otherwise set up as detailed below.
+The server is secured; login via private key is facilitated.
+A user named "grader" is created and given permission to sudo.
+PostgreSQL and other required software is installed and configured; and the server is otherwise set up as detailed below.
 Catalog app Randy's Liquor App, created in a previous FSND project, is cloned into the server, and modified and refactored to run on the Apache server.
 ## Server Access
 ### IP address: 34.201.75.4
 ### SSH port: 2200